letsdodigital/coding-hands-on/dair/curriculum_imaging.md

 -   Model saving
     -   Structure machine learning projects to to allow for reuse of model weights (LL3)
     -   Save files from Google Colab for reuse later (LL1)
+    -   Open a machine learning model from file (LL1)
 -   Model tuning
     -   Appropriately tune hyperparameters and model architecture to improve model performance and size (LL1)
     -   *Note: This should be done in conjunction with the model evaulation step below.*
--   Open a machine learning model from file (LL1)
 -   Binary classifier model evaulation
     -   Evaulate a model using testing data (LL1)
     -   Calculate and understand precision, recall, and F1 scores (LL1)
     -   Use pyplot and scipy to plot a formal ROC curve for a binary classifier (LL1)
     -   Calculate the AUC value for this curve (LL1)
--   Understand the importance of splitting data into training, validation, and testing datasets (LL2)

 The model structure will be a convolutional neural network with single sigmoid output node denoting probability of pneumonia in the scan.